jaylinski/swig-webpack-plugin/README.md

 - `watch`: add files to webpack's file-dependencies
 - `filename`: The file to write the HTML to.
 Defaults to `index.html`.
    You can specify a subdirectory here too (eg: `src/admin.html`).
+- `data`: Any data you want to pass to your swig templates.
+It will be available as {{data.myvariable}} in your templates.

 Here's an example webpack config illustrating how to use these options:
 ```javascript